Skip to main content

 Most kidney infections are caused by germs (bacteria) travelling up from a bladder infection.
 So the same things that can help to reduce your chances of bladder infection should reduce your chances of kidney infection.

-Constipation should be treated promptly, as constipation can increase your chances of a bladder or kidney infection.
+• Constipation increases the risk of a urine infection, so constipation should be treated promptly.
 See the separate leaflet called Constipation for more details.

 Are you protected against flu?